MycroftAI/documentation/_pages/picroft.md

 [View the home.mycroft.ai documentation to learn how to add your **Device** to home.mycroft.ai](http://mycroft.ai/documentation/home-mycroft-ai-pairing/).

-Once paired, you can then use [basic Skills](http://mycroft.ai/documentation/basic-commands/).
+Once paired, you can then use [basic Skills](http://mycroft.ai/documentation/basic-commands/) to get started.

 #### Connecting to Picroft via SSH